Dumboiroy/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-The given appointment ID does not exist
+The given attribute to specify the client does not exist.
   * 3a1.
 HeartLink shows an error message.

     Use case resumes at step 2.

 * 3b.
-The provided details are invalid (incorrect date, time, duration, or status)
+The provided details are invalid.
   * 3b1.
 HeartLink shows an error message.

     Use case resumes at step 2.